thermoworks/openssl-nodejs-promise/README.md

 openssl(['req', '-config', { name:'csr.conf', buffer: BufferVariable }, '-out', 'CSR.csr', '-new', '-newkey', 'rsa:2048', '-nodes', '-keyout', 'privateKey.key']);
 ```

 When you used a command which generates additional output in file format this package will create a folder openssl/ in the directory where the command was invoked.
 All output files will appear in this folder (openssl).

-Note:
-> If u want to use a command which needs additional interaction use parameter -config and specify pass to file with configuration.
----
-That's all that you need to start using it.

-For any information, improvements or bug fixes please contact me.
-If it's package was useful for you please give a star in [GitHub](https://github.com/codevibess). (really inspiring me to new ones)
+Te output directory location can be overridden via the `options`.